jimliddle/mboxsearch/README.md

 # mboxsearch
 Python script to search / view mbox email.
-Developed to be able to find emails in Google Takeout Mbbox file.
+Developed to be able to find emails in Google Takeout Mbbox files.

 ## Example usage: